mlukasek/M5_NightscoutMon/README.md

 ### Donations

-If you find my project useful, I will appreciate if you donate me few bucks for further development or buy me a glass of beer or wine :wine_glass:
+If you find my project useful, I will appreciate if you donate me few bucks for further development or buy me a glass of beer or wine :wine_glass:.

 https://paypal.me/8bity

-I also collect and repair vintage 8-bit computers, so if you have some really old computer, I could give it a new home and care :smile:.
+I also collect and repair vintage 8-bit computers [www.8bity.cz], so if you have some really old computer, I could give it a new home and care :smile:.